 - Transportation services

-For seniors who are hesitant to give up their independence, they will be happy to find that many of these communities come with large apartments for seniors to choose from so they can still have all of the comforts of home.
-Most of these communities also have a calendar full of events that seniors can choose to participate in, or not participate in at their leisure.
+Most of these communities also have a calendar full of events that seniors can choose to participate in at their leisure.
 For many, the biggest benefit of these communities lies in the social aspect.
-Clubs, outings, games and community activities can all help seniors feel welcomed while forming lasting friendships in their new homes.
+Clubs, outings, games, and community activities can all help seniors feel welcomed while forming lasting friendships in their new homes.

 Despite the added support, don’t confuse an assisted living community with a nursing home.
 Nursing homes provide more frequent and comprehensive personal care services than assisted living facilities.
 They also provide easier access to medical staff and often have a skilled nursing unit within the facility.